-Convenience is usually the order of the day in today’s busy world, and it often trumps quality when it comes to what we eat.
+Convenience is often the order of the day in today’s busy world, and it frequently takes precedence over quality when it comes to what we eat.
 Yet, having fresh, locally grown vegetables as your top priority in your diet can hugely contribute to your health, the environment, and your local economy.
 Here’s why selecting local produce is now more vital than ever.

 Vegetables start losing their nutrient value just after harvesting.
 When you purchase locally grown vegetables, they are usually picked at their prime ripeness and reach your table much quicker than imported foods.
 Locally grown vegetables, therefore, get to keep more vitamins, minerals, and antioxidants, which are crucial to your health.